matrix-org/matrix-spec/content/client-server-api/_index.md

 Finally, the client can call the  [`/whoami`](#get_matrixclientv3accountwhoami) endpoint to get the user ID that owns the access token.

-##### Device authorization flow
+##### Device authorisation flow

 {{% added-in v="1.18" %}}

-This flow uses the [device authorization grant](#device-authorization-grant) to allow clients to obtain an access token without needing to directly interact with a web browser.
-Instead, the user completes authorization on a web browser that can be a separate device.
+This flow uses the [device authorisation grant](#device-authorisation-grant) to allow clients to obtain an access token without needing to directly interact with a web browser.
+Instead, the user completes authorisation on a web browser that can be a separate device.

 This is useful for devices with limited input